Imagine rafting on the pristine Magpie River

 Q. Besides rafting and kayaking, what other activities can I do?

 A. Standup paddleboarding (SUP), fishing, short side hikes, photography, forest interpretation and looking for edible plants.
+We have an Innu guide on each trip who can share their knowledge and experience and how to cook some traditional meals.
 We can also show you how to bake the perfect dutch oven cake!

 Q. How much ‘downtime’ per day to fish and pursue other activities?